 Services will be at the convenience of the family with interment at Somerset Hills Memorial Park, Basking Ridge, NJ.
 Memorial contributions may be made to the United Methodist Church, 5 Simpson Avenue, Mount Tabor, NJ 07878.
 Arrangements are by Koch Funeral Home, 2401 S. Atherton St., State College, PA 16801.

-To send flowers to the family of Dorothy Henderson, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Dorothy Henderson, please visit Tribute Store